EberlyODL/phys211/week-1b-learning-to-learn-and-1d-kinematics.md

 The full list of objectives can be found on Canvas.
 The reading for this week is Chap 2.1-2.3 of the textbook but read these course content pages until you get the "read the textbook sign".

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 We will start doing derivatives and integral right away even if you are taking math 140 concurrently.
-This chapter explains what derivatives and integral are and we will mostly only use them on polynomials.
+This chapter explains what derivatives and integrals are and we will mostly only use them on polynomials functions.
 We will get to practice it, don't worry!
 </lrndesign-sidenote>